 TGbe editor: Please update the subclause as shown below

-An AP within an AP MLD should include in the Beacon and non-ML Probe Response frames only the MLD level/common information carried in the field(s) of the Multi-Link element as defined in 9.4.2.247b (Multi-Link element) that is common to all APs affiliated with the AP MLD.
+An AP within an AP MLD should include in the Beacon frame and Probe Response frame, that is not an ML probe request, only the MLD level/common information carried in the field(s) of the Multi-Link element as defined in 9.4.2.247b (Multi-Link element) that is common to all APs affiliated with the AP MLD.
 The MLD Level/Common Information field shall include the MLD MAC address of the AP MLD with which the AP is affiliated and other information (TBD).

-NOTE—Whether the Multi-Link element is always present in the Beacon and non-ML Probe Response frames or is optionally present is TBD.
+NOTE—Whether the Basic variant Multi-Link element is always present in the Beacon frame and Probe Response frame, that is not an ML probe request, or is optionally present is TBD.

 An AP that is part of an AP MLD that supports SAE authentication shall include the MLD MAC address of the AP MLD with which the AP is affiliated in the Beacon and Probe Response frames it transmits.
-The container of the MLD MAC address is TBD.

-A Probe Request frame that is a non-ML probe request shall not include a Multi-Link element.
+A Probe Request frame that is not a ML probe request shall not include a Multi-Link element.

-A Probe Request frame shall not include a Basic variant Multi-Link element.
+A Probe Request frame that is an ML probe request shall not include a Basic variant Multi-Link element.

+A Probe Request frame that is an ML probe request shall include a Probe Request variant Multi-Link element.